garden-io/garden/docs/other-plugins/container.md

   baseImageVersion: ${modules.base-image.version}
 ```

-Garden will also automatically set `GARDEN_MODULE_VERSION` as a build argument, so that you can reference the version of module being built.
+Garden will also automatically set `GARDEN_ACTION_VERSION` as a build argument, so that you can reference the version of the action being built.

 ## Using remote images